BDC Hamburger Icon

 • Does the software have other clients in my industry?
 If the answer is yes, the software likely brings industry-specific experience to the table.
 While this isn’t a must-have qualification for a payroll service, it can be a competitive advantage.

 • Can this software integrate with our employee benefit offerings?
-Seamless integration with other employee benefits will make for a smoother and less time-consuming process.
+Seamless integration with other employee benefits will make the process smoother and less time-consuming.

 Did you find this content helpful?